MEN'S PROGRAM DETAILS

 Program admission is based on two factors: First, an initial face-to-face interview.
 Second, if initially approved, you will be granted a “trial” residence in our Guest Room.
-This trial period is for you to decide if you really want the program – and for us to see if you are serious about change.
+This trial period of 4-10 days, is for you to decide if you really want the program – and for us to see if you are serious about change.

 During this phase you will be asked to follow a few simple rules.
 At the end of the Intake Phase, if mutually agreeable, you will be admitted to the formal program.